BlaiseSaunders/ffmpeg-slideshow/README.md

 # ffmpeg-slideshow
-Create a slideshow with different sized images using ffmpeg and imagemagick
+Create a slideshow with different sized images, scaling to fit not stretch, using ffmpeg and imagemagick.
+Runs pretty fast thanks to GNU parallel

 ### Requirements